-- Applications for special consideration in respect of AQA, CCEA, OCR, Pearson and WJEC GCSE and GCE qualifications must be processed on-line. - On-line applications must be made for timetabled written examinations.
-Paper forms will not be accepted. - On-line applications for special consideration are made through e-AQA, CCEA SpC Online, Edexcel Online, OCR Interchange and WJEC Secure Website. - In the majority of cases the on-line system will provide an instant decision. - For AQA, CCEA and OCR, centres must also make on-line applications where there are problems with internally assessed components/units such as coursework and non-examination assessments, and in cases involving groups of candidates.
-Paper forms will not be accepted by AQA, CCEA and OCR. - Where a candidate is present but disadvantaged for a timetabled written examination, a single on-line application can be made for all affected components once the examinations are over or once the candidate has recovered; whichever occurs first.
-It is not necessary to make separate applications for individual examinations. - Where a candidate is present but disadvantaged for a timetabled written examination a proportion of cases will be sampled by an awarding body for quality assurance purposes.
-A centre may be asked by an awarding body to provide signed evidence, produced by a member of the senior leadership team, in support of an application.
-The centre must retain evidence supporting an on-line special consideration application until after the publication of results. - Where a candidate is absent from an examination for an acceptable reason it is necessary to make a separate application for each day on which examinations are missed. - Where a candidate is absent from an examination for an acceptable reason a proportion of cases will be sampled by an awarding body for quality assurance purposes.
-A centre may be asked by an awarding body to provide signed evidence, produced by a member of the senior leadership team, in support of an application.
-The centre must retain evidence supporting a candidate's absence from an examination until after the publication of results.
+- Special consideration applications for AQA, CCEA, OCR, Pearson and WJEC GCSE and GCE qualifications must be processed online.
+The centre must inform a candidate when an application for special consideration is submitted to the awarding body.
+The centre must ensure that it complies with the UK GDPR/Data Protection Act 2018. - Online applications must be made for timetabled written examinations.
+Paper forms will not be accepted.
+Spreadsheets must not be submitted to awarding bodies. - Online applications for special consideration are made through AQA Centre Services, CCEA SpC Online, Edexcel Online, OCR Interchange and WJEC Secure Website. - In most cases the online system will provide an instant decision. - For AQA, CCEA and OCR, centres must also make online applications where there are problems with internally assessed components/units such as coursework and non-examination assessments, and in cases involving groups of candidates.
+Paper forms will not be accepted by AQA, CCEA and OCR. - Where a candidate is present but disadvantaged for a timetabled written examination, a single online application can be made for all affected components once the examinations are over or once the candidate has recovered; whichever occurs first.
+It is not necessary to make separate applications for individual examinations. - All applications must be supported by appropriate evidence signed by a member of the senior leadership team.
+The centre must retain this evidence until after the publication of results.
+Where a candidate is present but disadvantaged for a timetabled written examination, a proportion of cases will be sampled by an awarding body for quality assurance purposes.
+A centre may be asked by an awarding body to provide signed evidence. - Where a candidate is absent from an examination for an acceptable reason, a separate online application must be processed for each missed examination. - All applications must be supported by appropriate evidence signed by a member of the senior leadership team.
+The centre must retain this evidence until after the publication of results.
+Where a candidate is absent from an examination for an acceptable reason, a proportion of cases will be sampled by an awarding body for quality assurance purposes.
+A centre may be asked by an awarding body to provide signed evidence.